Skip to main content

 Is balloon sinuplasty safe?

-In general, balloon sinuplasty is considered safer than traditional sinus surgery, which requires cutting or removal of tissue and bone.
-Balloon sinuplasty causes less pain, swelling, and bleeding.
-There is also a lower risk of infection.
+In general, balloon sinuplasty is considered safer than traditional sinus surgery.
+Traditional surgery requires cutting of tissue and bone, as well as anesthesia.
+There’s no significant difference between the two in risk of infection and bleeding.
+But there’s a lower risk of scabbing and scarring with balloon sinuplasty.

 Possible side effects of a balloon sinuplasty include:

-• Minor nose bleeds for about 1 week following the procedure
+• Minor nose bleeds and scabbing for about 1 week following the procedure

 • Pain and swelling in the sinuses and surrounding facial areas, such as the cheeks and eyes